hitcslj/hitcslj/README.md

 - 📫 How to reach me: **hitcslj@stu.hit.edu.cn or liujian@pjlab.org.cn**

-- ⚡ my research focuses on **3D vision, specifically AIGC-3D** .If you have any interesting ideas, please contact me.
+- ⚡ my research focuses on 3D vision, specifically **AIGC-3D** .
+I also work on an **AI4Science** Project -3D Aircraft Generation.
+If you have any interesting ideas, please contact me.